mt6572-mainline/da-boot/README.md

 ## LK
 Add `-m lk` to boot payload as LK image

+## DA
+The DA mode is currently work-in-progress and does nothing besides booting DA2 with an option to patch both DA1 and DA2.
+Run `cargo r --release -p da-boot -- boot-da -i /path/to/DA_PL.bin`.
+To disable DA patching, pass the `--quirky-preloader` parameter.

 ## Parsing DA
 Dump da1 and da2 for all SoCs